skw24/IDC6940-Capstone_SteveWongsPResentation/README.md

-Project Title: Finding the Parameters of Logistic Regression in Healthcare Using Stroke Prediction
+Project Title: A First Step in Understanding Logistic Regression Applications in Rare Events

 Desccription: This study looks at how logistic regression analyzes an example dataset in Kaggle.
 It aims to confirm Logistic Regression as a valid algorithm in studying strokes.